8 Women Heroes You Ought to Know

 Following Terrigenesis, a process that unlocks Inhuman potential, 9-year-old Lunella Lafayette was terrified that she’d turn into a monster, but instead gained advanced technical insight and the ability to create or MacGyver just about anything.

-And, after activating a portal to the prehistoric realm known called the Valley of the Flame, Lunella ushered forth her new best friend Devil Dinosaur, (along with a host of primitive Killer Folk).
+And, after activating a portal to the prehistoric realm called the Valley of the Flame, Lunella ushered forth her new best friend Devil Dinosaur, (along with a host of primitive Killer Folk).

 Because she’s Inhuman, Moon Girl shares a psychic link to her massive T-Rex, and these two are bonded for life in trouble and in triumph.